Kimiwws1/Kimiwws1/README.md

 ## Who is this guy??
-Hi, I'm Kimiwws1, a professional Discord bot developer that code craps like DiscordTogether or Uwu and stuff.
+Hi, I'm Kimiwws1, a professional Discord bot developer that code craps like DiscordTogether or Mellowbot and stuff.

 ## About Me
 A crazy developer who spends his time on making bots rather than gathering enough money for student loans.
 He loves talking to people but shy most of the time.
 He's a very friendly guy ngl.
 He mostly spends his time with he's family and friends and his **laptop**.
 He spends over 17 hours on coding **most of the time** but he does go out with his girlfriend(yup he has one) take a morning walk with his sister and spends most of the nights playing video games, board games and other activities.
 In conclusion, he's a [Josh](https://www.urbandictionary.com/define.php?term=josh).